alopezt24/terraform-azure-workshop/challenges/00-gettingstarted/local.md

 ### Download Terraform

-In this workshop we will be using terraform 0.11.7 for all of the challenges.

 Navigate to the downloads page [https://releases.hashicorp.com/terraform/0.15.4/](https://releases.hashicorp.com/terraform/0.15.4/) and select the `.zip` file for your operating system.

 For **Windows** - [Download Here](https://releases.hashicorp.com/terraform/0.15.4/terraform_0.15.4_windows_amd64.zip)